Using the Karapace REST Proxy

 Connection information can be retrieved on the Connection Info page for the cluster running the Karapace REST Proxy.
 This page also includes the username and automatically generated password, plus code samples for testing connectivity to your Karapace REST Proxy servers.

-We currently do not offer the ability to restrict access via ACLs for Karapace Rest Proxy clients, the Karapace Rest Proxy service connects to your Apache Kafka cluster and has access to all topics stored in the cluster.
+Up until the introduction of ic_addon_rest_proxy Kafka user, we did not offer the ability to restrict access via ACLs for Karapace Rest Proxy clients.
+For clusters provisioned prior to this user being available, the Karapace Rest Proxy service connects to your Apache Kafka cluster and has access to all topics stored in the cluster.

 Using the Karapace Rest Proxy